ignc-research/arena-rosnav/P10_utils/navprediction-nn/README.md

 ## Prerequisites
 - Python ~= 3.10.4
 - poetry ~= 1.1.14
-- CUDA enabled NVIDIA GPU
+- CUDA enabled NVIDIA GPU with at least 10GiB of memory
 - CUDA Toolkit Version: 11.7
 - This code was tested on Ubuntu 22.04.1 LTS only. (jammy)